puwei/DanielTakeshi.github.io/_posts/2017-03-28-going-deeper-into-reinforcement-learning-fundamentals-of-policy-gradients.md

   = \nabla_\theta \int \pi_{\theta}(a_t|s_t)da_t = \nabla_\theta \cdot 1 = 0
   $$

-  where the last step follows from how $$\pi_\theta$$ is a density.
+  where the penultimate step follows from how $$\pi_\theta$$ is a density.
 This follows for all time steps, and since the gradient of the log gets distributed for each $$t$$, it applies in all time steps.
 I switched to the continuous-land version for this, but it also applies with sums, as I just recently used in Note I.

 The above shows that introducing $$b$$ doesn't cause bias.